Procurement Ops Technology

 Learn how procurement teams can create powerful, personalized process experiences that both incentivize and facilitate process adoption, as well as increase efficiency, lower risk, and reduce cost

-Traditionally, the goal of the procurement team has been, simply, to procure—in a cost-efficient manner—what resources the business needs to operate.
-But procurement is changing.
-And, increasingly, procurement teams also need to drive new business value in their own right.
-They can do this the following ways:
+Traditionally, the goal of the procurement team has been, simply, to procure, in a cost-efficient manner, what resources the business needs to operate.
+But procurement teams also need to drive new business value in their own right.
+They can do this in the following ways:

-• By creating more efficient guided buying experiences for strategic spending and automating tail-spend
+• Creating more efficient, differentiated, and enjoyable guided buying experiences for strategic spending

 • Mitigating potential third-party risks and cutting down on costly mistakes